+How do you keep your running workouts free from knee pain?
 For most runners a little pain here or there is normal.
-But what happens when you have pain that persists and in some cases get worse every time you try to go for a run?
+But what happens when you have pain that persists?
+Or even in some cases get worse every time you try to go for a run?
 For anyone that has experienced this pain in the front of their knee just below the cap, you may have runner’s knee.
 Runner’s knee is basically patella tendinitis.
 Tendinitis is inflammation of a tendon.

 Runner’s knee doesn’t happen because of a one time event.
 It’s better categorized as an RSI or repeated stress injury.
-What happens is the patella tendon becomes inflamed because of rubbing that occurs when the femur is not straight during the impact of a stride.
+What happens is the patella tendon becomes inflamed.
+This is because of rubbing that occurs when the femur is not straight during the impact of a stride.
 There are usually two causes for this, a weak hip or how the foot hits the ground.

 In regards to the weak hip, it is specifically the gluteus medius.
 The gluteus medius is responsible for keeping the femur from internally rotating during running and jumping exercises.
 There are some strengthening exercises that can be done for the gluteus medius muscles.